verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 1. Package the application as a Docker image.
 1. Publish the application's Docker image to a container registry.
 1. Apply the application's Verrazzano Application Model to the cluster.
-1. Apply the application's Verrazzano Binding Model to the cluster.
+1. Apply the application's Verrazzano Application Binding to the cluster.

 This guide does not provide full details for the first two steps.
 An existing example application Docker image has been packaged and published for use.